Resources / Templates

 • Chasing missing receipts by email instead of through a tracked request, which makes it hard to see what is still outstanding before the deadline.

-• Locking the period without recording follow-up notes, so the next bookkeeper repeats the same questions next cycle.
+• Locking the period at month-end close without recording follow-up notes, so the next bookkeeper repeats the same questions next cycle.

 What's included in this checklist